Myanmar ruling party chief concedes defeat, will accept result

 One of them is the USDP's Shwe Mann, the speaker of parliament, who conceded defeat in a post on his Facebook page earlier on Monday.
 He was considered the third-most-powerful member of the junta led by former strongman Than Shwe.

-Although ousted by the president as leader of the USDP in favor of Htay Oo in August, Shwe Mann had been seen as a presidential contender.
+Although ousted by the president as leader of the USDP in favour of Htay Oo in August, Shwe Mann had been seen as a presidential contender.

 "We have to find out the reason why we lost," the subdued Htay Oo said, speaking at his family home in the town of Hinthada, in the Irrawaddy Delta, where he voted on Sunday.